Navigating the Mental Health Challenges of Colleagues in the Workplace

 Narcissistic Personality Disorder (NPD)

-Be direct and clear—without trying to convince or win them over.
+Be direct and specific rather than trying to win them over or convince them

 Borderline Personality Disorder (BPD)

-Be steady in your tone and consistent in your follow-through.
+Be steady in your tone and consistent in your follow-through; inconsistency is experienced as rejection

-Avoid abrupt changes in behavior that may be perceived as rejection.
+Avoid abrupt behavioral changes that might be interpreted as withdrawal

-Don’t match their intensity; lead with calm and clarity.
+Don't match their intensity; lead with calm and clarity, every time

 Depression and Anxiety

-Normalize rest and boundaries as part of productivity—not an obstacle to it.
+Normalize rest and recovery as part of professional performance, not as an obstacle to it

 Bipolar Disorder

-Offer feedback in a calm, even tone—regardless of their current mood state.
+Offer feedback in a calm, even tone regardless of their current phase

 Trauma and PTSD